prcore/docs/content/en/workflow/upload-event-log/upload-file.md

 ## Response

 Since the event log file can have varying event attributes, the following is just an example.
 Once the API processes the request, the response will include the first 5 events data along with their respective headers and inferred definitions.
+Please note if the event log file is not used to create a project, this uploaded event log will be deleted by the system regularly every day.

 ```json
 {